aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-png/_index.md

 If you want to obtain PNG files around a certain scale, you can set the values for `desiredX` and `desiredY`, which determine the dimensions of the resulting thumbnail.

-This code in Java demonstrates the described operation:
+This code  demonstrates the described operation:

 ```php
   $pres = new Presentation("pres.pptx");